particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 ### Custom variables

-If the event data is valid JSON, it is automagically converted to variables that are available in the template.
+If the event data is valid JSON, it is automatically converted to variables that are available in the template.

 ```
 FIRMWARE